-Even if the regulator has perfect knowledge of the firm's costs and, therefore, can ex-post deduce output based on this information and the observation of x, the fact that she cannot make the policy contingent on either emissions or output prevents her from implementing the first-best.
-In other words, the regulator cannot induce the optimal amounts of output and emissions with only one instrument (i.e., x).
-Consequently, the regulator must necessarily content herself with less optimal policies.
+Even if the regulator has perfect knowledge of the firm's costs and, therefore, can ex post deduce output based on this information and the observation of x, the fact that she cannot make the policy contingent on either emissions or output prevents her from implementing the first best.
+In other words, the regulator cannot induce the optimal amounts of output and emissions with only one instrument (i.e., x).15 Consequently, the regulator must necessarily content herself with less-optimal policies.

-3 Instrument design
+3. Instrument design

-Rather than considering a full range of policies, I focus here on those policies that are either currently implemented or have drawn some degree of attention from policy makers in the context of urban air pollution control (Stavins, 2003).
+■ Rather than considering a full range of policies, I focus here on those policies that are either currently implemented or have drawn some degree of attention from policy makers in the context of urban air pollution control (Stavins, 2003).
 I first study the optimal design of a traditional technology (or emission rate) standard and then the optimal design of a permits market.
 I leave the optimal design of the hybrid policy, which builds upon the individual designs, for Section 5.
-To keep the model tractable, I make two further simplifications regarding the demand curve and the damage function.
-I let P(Q) = P (constant) and D(E) = hE, where h > v.